 - Post the press release on your own website’s news or updates section.

-- Syndicate your press release using a free online press distribution service or a paid service like eReleases.
+- Syndicate your press release using a free online press distribution service or a paid service like Newswire.

-To get as much visibility and buzz around your new hire, please read the complete article on How to Send a Press Release.
+To generate visibility and buzz around your new hire, please read our complete article on How to Send a Press Release.
 The article explains each of the steps in sending a press release.
-To consider a paid press releases service, please read our article, Best Press Release Distribution Services for 2018.

 New Hire Press Release Tips